-CMF has been hosting training seminars to educate the guides at the ancient ruins site of Copan.
-These seminars have included among others, the descendants of the ancient Maya; the modern Ch’orti’ as attendants.
+CMF has hosted training seminars to educate the guides at the ancient ruins site of Copan.
+These seminars have included descendants of the ancient Maya; the modern Ch’orti’ as attendants.
 Every participant has benefited from this continuing education.
-These training seminars provide a vehicle for scholars to offer their knowledge to the public through the “mouthpiece” of local guides.

 At the close of 2007, Copan Maya Foundation facilitated the ongoing investigation and consolidation of Temple 16 (Rosalila and Oropendola).
 Also during 2007, two publications were released , the first a new book by Ricardo Agurcia F., with beautiful photography by David Beyl.
 Copan, Kingdom of the Sun.
 The second publication was a re-write of the official guidebook for the ancient Ruins of Copan ¨A History Carved in Stone¨.
 This handbook has been completely re-written by authors Ricardo Agurcia F. and William Fash.